The Happiness Cage: Plot

 After an altercation at a party given by his girlfriend, U.S. Army private James Reese is arrested for assault.
 Reese comes to the attention of Major, the head of Army program attempting to help those with terminal illnesses deal with their pain via a brain implant.
 Reese is determined to suffer from schizophrenia, making him an excellent candidate for the experimental program.
 Dr. Frederick is trying to find a way to ease the aggressive nature of soldiers by developing a microchip to access the pleasure centers of their brains.

 Reese is transferred to the Veterans Hospital in Frankfurt, where the experiments are being conducted by United States Army.
 However, the experiment has taken a darker turn.

 The Army doctors are drilling into the patients’ skulls, attach wires, and alter their brains to create better soldiers and happier men — human robots.
 The patients are three veterans waiting to go into the operation clinic.
 The implant is placed into Reese.
-Another soldier with the implant goes berserk, and Reese rips the wires and connections away from the soldier, the soldier dies.
+Another soldier with the implant goes berserk, and after Reese rips the wires and connections away from the soldier, the soldier dies.
 Reese escapes the hospital but is recaptured.
 He refuses to activate the implant, but the Major overrides his decision and activates it.

 Reese, now docile and controlled by the Major, appears at a press conference as proof of the success of the program.